Our History

 From Perfumery to Pantry

 Demand for food flavourings begins to outpace perfumery products.
-Unbar Rothon now supplies mint essence for Britain’s canned peas and potatoes creating, and further developing the signature flavour profiles behind the nation’s baked beans.
+Unbar Rothon supplied mint essence for Britain’s canned peas and potatoes.
+Creating and further developing the signature flavour profiles behind the nation’s baked beans and table sauces.

 Late 1960s into the Early 1970s